-A broadly skilled and experienced consultant, Bill Huey's background comprises media and publishing, advertising, public relations, and communications management consulting.
-He has worked with clients nationwide and crafted successful marketing and communications programs while based in markets such as Atlanta, Charlotte, Baltimore, New Orleans, and his home town of Baton Rouge.
+A creative and broadly experienced consultant, Bill Huey's background comprises media and publishing, advertising, public relations, and communications management consulting.
+He has worked with clients nationwide, and crafted successful marketing and communications programs while based in markets such as Atlanta, Charlotte, Baltimore, New Orleans, and his native Baton Rouge.

 Bill began his career in magazine publishing as a writer and editor, advancing to marketing posts at two of the most distinguished university publishers in the nation.
 He has held creative and management positions at several advertising agencies and marketing communications firms.

-Bill received the B.A. and M.A. from Louisiana State University.
+Bill received the B.A. and M.A. in English from Louisiana State University.
 From 1973 to 1993, he was an officer in the United States Air Force and Air Force Reserve.
 He is a member of the East Baton Rouge Parish Historic Preservation Commission.
-He has served as treasurer of the New Orleans Press Club and been a member of the New Orleans Gridiron Club.
+He served as treasurer of the New Orleans Press Club and was a member of the New Orleans Gridiron Club.

 He has taught advertising and public relations at Louisiana State University, Loyola University, and the Edward R. Murrow School of Communication at Washington State University.
-He is the author of Carbon Man (Kindle, 2010), a novel about global warming and greed.
+He is the author of two novels, Carbon Man (Kindle, 2010) and The Gookville Murders (Kindle, 2015).